A

 refrigerator, dishwasher, and microwave.

-For the living room, the Hutchesons chose a leather sofa and chair placed
+For the living room, you will find a comfy leather sofa and chair placed

 atop a Navajo-style rug.
 Knickknacks are limited to a few family